The Role of Anthropometry in Gastroesophageal Reflux Disease and Esophageal Injury

 Why is this study being done?

-The investigators will study 100 adult subjects over the age of 18 from the esophageal motility lab who are undergoing clinically indicated 24 hour pH impedance and/or pH studies off acid suppressing medication..
+The investigators will study 100 adult subjects over the age of 18 from the esophageal motility lab who are undergoing clinically indicated 24 hour acidity or basicity (pH) impedance and/or pH studies off acid suppressing medication..
 These subjects will not have a prior history of esophageal surgery, or diagnosis of BE.
 The investigators will obtain consent for taking anthropometric measurements (Waist and hip circumference), and the results of their study.
-Only those subjects that successfully complete the 24h pH/impedance studies will be included.
+Only those subjects that successfully complete the 24 hour pH impedance studies will be included.
 Subjects will also undergo clinically indicated endoscopy.
 The investigators will consent these subjects to obtain 4 biopsies (bx) from the gastroesophageal (GE) junction and 4 bx from 5 cm above the GE junction.
 These bio-specimens will be stored for assessment of tissue injury (PGE2) and tissue immune-histochemistry of BE precursors (CDX1 and CDX2) at a later date.

 Who is eligible to participate?

 - Subjects over the age of 18 undergoing clinically indicated 24 hour pH impedance and/or pH studies.
 Many will also undergo clinically indicated endoscopy, and consent for acquiring tissue samples for future biomarker staining tests will be obtained.